For moderate to severe patients 12+ years not adequately controlled with other systemic drugs, including biologics.1

 Avoid use of live vaccines during, or immediately prior to, RINVOQ therapy.
 Prior to initiating RINVOQ, it is recommended that patients be brought up to date with all immunizations, including varicella zoster or prophylactic herpes zoster vaccinations, in agreement with current immunization guidelines.

-For adults <65 years and pediatric patients 12+ years weighing at least 40 kg (88 lb), initiate treatment with RINVOQ 15 mg once-daily.
-If an adequate response is not achieved, consider increasing the dosage to 30 mg once-daily.
+For adults <65 years and pediatric patients 12+ years weighing at least 40 kg (88 lb), initiate treatment with RINVOQ 15 mg once daily in pediatric patients (≥12 years, ≥40 kg) and adults <65 years of age.
+If an adequate response is not achieved, consider increasing the dosage to 30 mg once daily.
 Discontinue RINVOQ if an adequate response is not achieved with the 30 mg dose.
 Use the lowest effective dose needed to maintain response.
-For patients ≥65 years, patients receiving strong CYP3A4 inhibitors, and patients with severe renal impairment, the recommended dose of RINVOQ is 15 mg once-daily.
+For patients ≥65 years, patients receiving strong CYP3A4 inhibitors, and patients with severe renal impairment, the recommended dose of RINVOQ is 15 mg once daily.
 Coadministration of RINVOQ with strong CYP3A4 inducers is not recommended.1